iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

-##Discussion

-###Biological Model

-###Physical model

-It is hard to understand the differences in how the physical models affect the output.
-It appears, from the outlook of a biologist, to be a fairly mature field, therefore most differences are believed to be in the meso- and sub-scale resolution of ocean circulation (*find a paper to support this statement, its a bit pie in the sky*).
-The strong embrace of open circulation models is encouraging for field.

 ###Future directions

 Can we only model species we have enough information about their early life history?
 Added complexity of behaviour means that we might.

 Also the lack of movement forward, does that suggest we are at the forefront until we get more empirical validation for these models?

 ###Conclusion